 Diagram: NTP server communicates with the WSO2 EC2 instance

 Set up a connection to the customer's data center

-If the customer wants to connect his/her private AWS network with the data center that is managed by WSO2, the following options are available.
+If the customer wants to connect their private AWS network with the data center that is managed by WSO2, the following options are available.

 - Set up a direct connection to the customer's data center from the AWS.
 An Internet Service Provider (ISP) must be available.

 Set up a connection using an Internet Protocol Security (IPsec ) VPN.
 The data center managed by WSO2 needs to have hardware supported by AWS.
 Also, the customer must provide the following:

 - An Internet-routable IP address for the customer's gateway's external interface.

 - A BGP Autonomous System Number (ASN), if the customer needs dynamic routing.

 - IP prefixes in Classless Inter-Domain Routing (CIDR) to advertise to the VPC if the customer uses static routing.

 - The hardware vendor, model and the software version of the router.